jkestr/highland/README.md

 ```
 $ gem install highland
 $ bundle install
 ```
+If everyrhing is green - go to the next step.

 #### 1) Go to the root directory and type:
 ```
 $ highland init
 ```
+That will generate 'highland_db' folder with 'manifesto.yml' file and 'db' directory inside.

 #### 2) Go to the 'highland_db' folder and edit 'manifesto.yml':
 ```yml